julianasaha/Risk-of-Stroke-Prediction/README.md

 # Risk of Stroke Prediction
 Author: Juliana Sahagun
-## Goal: The goal is to help predict if a person is at high risk for a stroke considering their health conditions.
+## Goal: The goal is to help predict if a person is at high risk for a stroke based on the features: gender, age, various diseases, and smoking status.
 ### Data:
 1. Source :
     * https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset